BlockCrafterJ/MoreWood/README.md

-# Fabric Example Mod
+# MoreWood

-## Setup
+## What is it?

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+A fabric mod for Minecraft that adds extra wood to the game

-## License
+## Current Additons:

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+Blue Mahoe Wood Type